ClearVision/ClearVision-v5/README.md

 **Instant Invite:** https://discord.gg/HmVKer8

 # Donations
-I spend hours working voluntarily on my themes every day.
+I spend a lot of time working voluntarily on my themes.
 Donations help me to keep up my work and constantly update, improve and optimize my themes.
 Donators get access to *donator only chat* and *ClearVision BETA pre-releases* on my [Discord server](https://discord.gg/HmVKer8).
 If you want to support me you can donate money via Paypal or items via Steam.